International Health Insurance

 Some rural or remote regions of Mexico have limited access to high-quality private care and may present safety concerns, such as gang or cartel conflicts.

 These challenges make such regions less popular with tourists and expats.
-Although healthcare in rural areas has improved over the past decade, emergency and multilingual care remain difficult to access.
+Although healthcare in rural areas has improved over the past decade, accessing emergency and multilingual care remains challenging.

 Private healthcare in Mexico is mainly funded through out-of-pocket patient payments, with additional contributions from domestic and international insurers.
 Some Mexicans have private coverage through employers or individually purchased plans.